What is employers’ liability insurance?

 Do I need employers’ liability insurance?

-If you employ people who are not direct family members, even if it's just one person, you’re legally required to have employers' liability insurance.
+If you employ people who are not direct family members, even if it's just one person, you’re legally required to have employers' liability insurance, according to the Employers' Liability (Compulsory Insurance) Act 1969.
 It covers you against an employee making a claim for injury or illness as a result of working for you.

 Here's a more detailed look at employers' liability insurance and why you need it.